[This article was updated for 2019]

-Going up or down a snowy hill, even with an all-wheel-drive system can still prove to be dangerous.
+Going up or down a snowy hill, even with an all-wheel-drive system, can still prove to be dangerous.
 A set of winter tires provides the grip necessary to drive safely in any situation involving snow and ice.

 How do Winter Tires Work?

 Winter tires are a completely different breed of rubber compared to all-season and performance tires.
-Winter tires use materials like silica that are more pliable at frigid temperatures which is critical.
+Winter tires use materials like silica, that are more pliable at frigid temperatures, which is critical.
 The tread of a tire needs to hug the road surface in order to provide maximum grip.

 Beyond the unique compound, winter tires feature aggressive tread patterns and siping.
 Sipes are small slits and grooves that are cut or molded into the tread of the tire.
-Winter tires have a much more of these than all-seasons tires because they increase the surface area, which improves the grip and biting edges of the rubber.
+Winter tires have much more of these than all-season tires because they increase the surface area, which improves the grip and biting edges of the rubber.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.